-Elizabethtown Area High School seniors Samantha Bostdorf and Levi Greenly were named the Elizabethtown Rotary Club’s students of month for May.
-Bostdorf and Greenly were honored for their high academic achievement and extensive involvement in school and community service activities.
+Elizabethtown Area High School seniors Kaitlyn Welch and Tyler Rae were named the Elizabethtown Rotary Club’s students of month for April.
+Welch and Rae were honored for their high academic achievement and extensive involvement in school and community service activities.

-Four teams of students from Elizabethtown Area School District placed first in Pennsylvania Destination ImaginNation tournament and are now eligible to compete at the global finals to be held in Knoxville, TN later this spring.
+Two teams of students from Elizabethtown Area School District won first place in Pennsylvania Destination ImaginNation tournament and qualified to advance to the Global Finals to be held in Knoxville, TN later this spring.